From Pre-Columbian earthen mounds to the birthplace of human flight, the Ohio National Parks sites tell a unique story.

 Skyline Chili, a Cincinnati chain, serves its unique version of chili on top of hot dogs and spaghetti.
 We found the chili unique, with a cinnamon note, and found the food quite tasty.

 Pro tip: Get your cheese coneys with half cheese.
-There were a couple bites where all I got was cheese.
+There were a couple of bites where all I got was cheese.

 Now, on to everything you need to know about the park sites.